ApolloAuto/apollo/docs/technical_documents/jointly_prediction_planning_evaluator.md

 An Evaluator predicts trajectories and speeds for surrounding obstacles of autonomous vehicle.
 An evaluator evaluates a path(lane sequence) with a probability by the given model stored in prediction/data/.

 In Apollo 7.0, a new model named Inter-TNT is introduced to generate short-term trajectories.
-This model applys VectorNet as encoder and TNT as decoder, and latest planning trajectory of autonomous vehicle is used to interact with surrounding obstacles.
+This model applies VectorNet as encoder and TNT as decoder, and latest planning trajectory of autonomous vehicle is used to interact with surrounding obstacles.
 Compared with the prediction model based on semantic map released in Apollo 6.0, the performance is increased by more than 20% in terms of minADE and minFDE, and the inference time is reduced from 15 ms to 10 ms.

 ![Diagram](images/interaction_model_fig_1.png)